 - Have impeccable communication at all levels to avoid any mishaps.

 - Set up a space for deployment reviews so that feedback can be given at different stages.

-As for what not to do when implementing and setting up LSS, avoid some of these top problems that may occur.
+As for what not to do when implementing and setting up a Continuous Improvement program, avoid some of these top problems that may occur.